alihexon/alihexon/README.md

 - 🌱 I'm currently learning HTML, CSS and JavaScript
 - 💬 Feel free to contact me if you have any questions
-- 📫 You can reach me on Discord, my ID is "itsplaya"
+- 📫 You can contact me on Discord, my ID is "17ty"